 What Is Lace Bite and How Can You Prevent It?

 From professional hockey players to casual skaters, practically everyone who’s put on a pair of skates has experienced the discomfort of lace bite (also referred to as skate bite and tongue bite).
 No matter what term you choose to use, this painful and common problem is one of the worst things that can happen to athletes on the ice.
 Fortunately, you can wear specialized socks to reduce or eliminate the irritation of biting laces so you can get back in the game without pain.

 Common Causes of Lace Bite

-You’re skating at full speed down the ice after a hockey puck, when you’re suddenly aware of a sharp, persistent pain biting down the front of your ankle.
+You’re skating at full speed down the ice after a hockey puck when you’re suddenly aware of a sharp, persistent pain biting down the front of your ankle.
 The pain is so intense it causes you to lose your focus, momentum, and finally… the hockey puck you’ve been chasing.
 Many athletes find themselves in this frustrating scenario, and the culprit is almost always lace bite.

 Skate bite happens when the laces of your skates bite into the front of the ankle.
 This causes excessive pressure on the front part of the ankle and can put significant stress on the tendons beneath the skin.
-Repeated pressure in this area can cause permanent tendon damage if steps are not taken to prevent it.
+The repeated pressure in this area can cause permanent tendon damage if steps are not taken to prevent it.